facultyai/dash-bootstrap-components/docs/components_page/components/input.md

 {{example:components/input/radio_check_inline.py:inline_inputs}}

 ## Shorthand options for Select, RadioItems and Checklist
-As well as the `options` (and `value`) parameter being positional, `Select`, `RadioItems` and `Checklist` components have short-hand `options` values available.
+In Python, as well as the `options` (and `value`) parameter being positional, `Select`, `RadioItems` and `Checklist` components have short-hand `options` values available.
 The standard structure for the options parameter takes the form of an array of dictionaries with defined keys:

 ```python
   options=[